thomlecuyer/drinkinggame/README.md

 Manage your drinks when you play with friends online.
-(Its works like shit)
+(It works like shit)